ControlSystemStudio/phoebus/core/formula/doc/index.rst

 or VString at the specified index of the input array.
 If the index is invalid, a NaN or empty string is returned.

+**arrayIndex([VNumberArray | VStringArray] array, [VNumber | VString] value)** - Returns the index of the first occurrence of the specified value in the input array.
+If the value is not found, -1 is returned.

 **histogramOf(VNumberArray array [, VNumber binCount])** - Computes a histogram for the input array.
 The binCount argument is optional and defaults to 100.